artakhak/JsonQL/docs/_build/html/_sources/index.rst.txt

 - One ore more JSON files can be specified as parameters to be used when looking up JSON values referenced by JsonQL expressions.
 - If many JSON files are specified the the following rules and techniques are used:
   - Parent/child relationships between JSON files is maintained and parent JSON files are evaluated before child JSON files are evaluated.
-  - Lookup of JSON values specified in JsonQL expressions starts in JSON containing the expression first, and ten in parent JSON files.
+  - Lookup of JSON values specified in JsonQL expressions starts in JSON containing the expression first, and then in parent JSON files.

 Example: Query and convert JSON to C# objects
 ---------------------------------------------